A gift that fits in your hand

 Teddy and Mommabear arrive at preschool on a cold day.
 The noise and the new surroundings feel overwhelming for Teddy, who becomes anxious at the separation and clings tight to Mommabear's soft coat.
 With great tenderness, Mommabear draws a red heart on the palm of his hand and gives it a gentle kiss.
 That small gesture becomes a tool that Teddy uses throughout the day to find calm and feel ready to play.

-The story addresses separation anxiety by offering young children a concrete tool β the heart drawn on the palm β that makes the bond between parent and child tangible and repeatable.
+The story addresses separation anxiety by offering young children a concrete tool — the heart drawn on the palm — that makes the bond between parent and child tangible and repeatable.
 Unlike other strategies, this one requires no external object: the body itself becomes the reminder of love.
 The story is honest about emotion: Teddy's heart does not stop racing right away, but he is still able to take action.
-This sends an important message for this age group: calming tools do not make difficult emotions disappear β they create the space needed to keep going in spite of them.
+This sends an important message: calming tools do not make difficult emotions disappear, but rather create the space needed to keep going in spite of them.

 Cultivate your garden with more stories like this in the Semillita app.